History of San Antonio

 The City of San Antonio is one of the oldest Spanish settlements in Texas and was, for decades, its largest city.
 Before Spanish colonization, the site was occupied for thousands of years by varying cultures of indigenous peoples.
 The historic Payaya Indians were likely those who encountered the first Europeans.

 The "Villa de Bejar" was founded by Spanish explorers on May 5, 1718, by then Governor Martin Alarcon, at the headwaters of the San Pedro Creek.
+San Antonio's history is closely tied to Mexico because it was part of the Spanish Empire and the Mexican Republic.
 The mission San Antonio de Valero was established on the east bank of the creek and a presidio was 3/4 of a league downstream.
 Development of the Spanish colonial city followed.
 A trading post was also established near the presidio and the town developed as the capital of Tejas, a province of colonial Spain.
 It was the northernmost settlement associated with the Hispanic culture of the Valley of Mexico.

 After Mexico achieved independence in 1821, Anglo-American settlers entered the region from the United States.
 In 1836, Anglo-Americans gained control of Texas in the fighting that gained independence for the Republic of Texas.
 In 1845 Texas was annexed by the United States, and became a state.